Twix53791/openwith/README.md

 # openwith
 Superfast, hackable and reliable alternative to xdg-open, both user-friendly and easily customizable.
+Xdg-open is bad.
+Use openwith instead!

 It follows the Unix philosphy: "doing one thing and doing it well".
 Openwith uses a configuration file to determine which application should be used to open a file.
 Each rule in the config file associates a file extension or a mime type with a list of applications (commands, bin files), the first one of the list being the default one.
 The config file syntax is really simple, focusing on readability and efficiency.